nchenderson/elements-nonpar-stat/docs/06-ustatistics.md

 ## Inference using U-statistics

-* By using a large-sample approximation, you can construct a confidence interval for your U-statistic parameter of interest $\theta$ where
+* By using a **large-sample approximation**, you can construct a confidence interval for your U-statistic parameter of interest $\theta$ where
 \begin{equation}
 \theta = E\Big\{ h(X_{1}, \ldots, X_{r})  \Big\}